 Visual content is mostly used in marketing and gathers different forms of content marketing based on visual elements.

 - Images (Instagram, Pinterest, Tumblr)

 - Visual note taking hand drawn videos (TED-Ed)

-Popular social media channels like Snapchat, YouTube, Facebook, Twitter, Instagram, Pinterest, Tumblr, and Vine are great examples of distribution channels in visual content marketing strategies.
+Popular social media channels like Snapchat, YouTube, Facebook, Twitter, Instagram, Pinterest, and Tumblr are great examples of distribution channels in visual content marketing strategies.

 What makes visual content so important and demanded?
 Why is it a “thing” in 2015?

 In the case of reading, our brain decodes visual information 60,000X faster than text.
 Visuals are perceived faster and can evoke much stronger emotions when the receiver sees the content.

 - Information overload.
 There is more information created in one year than it was created in thousand of years prior now.
 We’re drowning into the ocean of text based content.

 - Life pace is increasing, and rapid lifestyle is shaping our future as well as the way we read, learn, and enjoy.
 People don’t have time to read and skimming as well as scanning have become the norm in many industries.